aless80/tantrix/README.md

 Added confirm property in Tile object so that you cannot place a table in tab1 to tab2 or viceversa.
 I removed or commented cfg.TRYING remove rowcol from playConfirmedMove.
-NB: in server.py I commented this: self._confirmedgame.append(rowcolnum)
+NB: in server.py I commented this: self._confirmedgame.append(rowcolnum) Improved waiting room title and changing name

 ## TODO
+Score remains after having displayed it
-dialogs: colors for solitaire
+Dialogs: colors for solitaire
 	confirm dialog when quit
 	alert when quitting wroom. self problem in clientListener winner is..
 Quit game goes back to room
 Test shift with two players: once I shifted one of them before confirming.
 I saw error: "move: You cannot move the tile as it is to this hexagon"
-Score remains after having displayed it.
+All classes extend aobject

+#
+2 players quit game, 3rd player in wroom quits, the rest get an error Quit wroom does not work with self.gameinprogress class Gui(clb.Callbacks, cll.ClientListener): class WaitingRoom(cll.ClientListener): class ClientListener(ConnectionListener, object): class Deck(hp.DeckHelper):

 #BUG
 1 forced tile is shown even if it leads to an impossible place because of 3 colors